 - Madeline knows how to market Meadowcreek homes.
 She has consistently brought sellers the highest prices.

 - When other brokers sell homes, or when their clients buy homes at Meadowcreek, Madeline is their resource for valuable information.

 - Madeline and Alan are original homeowners at Meadowcreek Station.
 They bought a Phase 3 townhouse while it was still under construction in 1989.

-- Alan was on the Meadowcreek Homeowner’s board of directors for 11 years.
-For his last four years, he served as the president of the board.
-He now serves in an advisory capacity.
+- Alan was on the Meadowcreek Homeowner’s board of directors for 11 years and served as the president of the board.

 Community Special Features